-Adam Gilchrist smashed eight sixes in his double-hundred against South Africa © Getty Images
+Adam Gilchrist smashed 8 sixes in his double-hundred against South Africa © Getty Images

 It was thought to be a match between two Test playing giants.
-However, apart from scoring the then fastest double-hundred, twelve years ago on this day, Adam Gilchrist came close to winning a gold bar world of 1.3 million rand.
+However, apart from scoring the then fastest double-hundred on February 23, 2002 , Adam Gilchrist came close to winning a gold bar worth R1.3 million.
 Sudatta Mukherjee looks back to the day when Gilchrist missed the opportunity by a whisker.

 This was the return series to the South African tour to Australia 2001-02.
 Steve Waugh won the toss in the first Test at the New Wanderers Stadium in Johannesburg and decided to bat on a surface that supported the batsmen.